brittanymosby/EdD_DataScience/final_project/final_project_rubric.md

 ## Data Analysis

 A strong (A) data analysis will use at least two of the four algorithms (conditional means, regression, logistic regression, k-means clustering) that we discussed in class.
-The data analysis will include a measure of model fit and will describe which characeristics are closely related to the outcome.
-The analysis will include cross-validation, which will be correctly exectued and described.
+The data analysis will include a measure of model fit and will describe which characteristics are closely related to the outcome.
+The analysis will include cross-validation, which will be correctly executed and described.

 An acceptable data analysis will include two algorithms, but there may be some mistakes or inaccuracies in how the results are presented.
 A cross-validation will be included, but may not be correctly done.